Leo-VK/ProEnFo/README.md

 ## Introduction

 This is the code related to the paper
-"Benchmarks and Custom Package for Electrical Load Forecasting".
+"Benchmarks and Custom Package for Energy Forecasting".
 This repository mainly aims at implementing routines for probabilistic energy forecasting.
 However, we also provide the implementation of relevant point forecasting models.
 The datasets and their forecasting results in this archive are transferring to an anonymous shared [document](https://drive.google.com/drive/folders/1j84VPNtwJHdgwQ55vKNcUIZ0YvTv0Z2V?usp=sharing).
 To reproduce the results in our archive, users can refer to the process in the [main.py](https://github.com/Leo-VK/ProEnFo/blob/main/main.py) file.
 Users can easily construct different forecasting models by selecting different Feature engineering methods and preprocessing, post-processing, and training models.